libuv/libuv/docs/src/threadpool.rst

 libuv preallocates and initializes the maximum number of threads allowed by ``UV_THREADPOOL_SIZE``.
 This causes a relatively minor memory overhead (~1MB for 128 threads) but increases the performance of threading at runtime.
+The maximum size of the default libuv executor's threadpool is 128.

 .. note::
     Even though a global thread pool which is shared across all events